WMRGL/CompetencyApp/README.md

 # Competency Management App for Genetics

-A Django-based web application designed for the genetics team to manage employee competencies.
+A web application designed for the genetics team to manage employee competencies.
 The platform allows for uploading evidence, signing off on skills, assigning tasks, and maintaining a comprehensive record of team capabilities.

 ## Key Features